ghsmaniotto/smaniotto-redtech/README.md

 - During the development I kept a list of TODOs, in order to be able to implement the requirements.
 Once I was implementing it, I checked out all the items in the TODO list.

+- I used only one branch on GitHub to develop the project.
+I prefer doing it like this because it is a small project with only one person working on it.
+But using multiple branches would not be a problem.

 # Project organization

 - Routes: as the number of routes is not big, I prefer to keep the logic of the route